JuliaSmoothOptimizers/ADNLPModels.jl/docs/src/sparsepattern.md

 # Improve sparse derivatives

-In this tutorial, we show a simple trick to potentially improve the computation of sparse Jacobian and Hessian matrices.
+In this tutorial, we show a feature of ADNLPModels.jl to potentially improve the computation of sparse Jacobian and Hessian.

 Our test problem is an academic investment control problem: